corda/corda-docs/content/en/docs/corda-enterprise/4.4/notary/hsm-support.md

 See the certificates-hierarchy design doc for more information on the key hierarchies used by Corda.

+For information on which HSMs are supported by Corda Enterprise, see the [platform support matrix](../platform-support-matrix.md).
-Currently Corda Enterprise notaries only support Azure Key Vault and Securosys Primus X devices.
-Please read the section below for setup instructions and ../cryptoservice-configuration.
+Please read the section below for setup instructions and [configuration details](../node/operating/cryptoservice-configuration.md/).

 ## Detailed instructions to deploy to Azure Key Vault